Boy, 5, Dies After Being Crushed At Popular Atlanta Rotating Restaurant

 Officials said the Sun Dial restaurant will remain closed for the remainder of the weekend.

-[Featured image by felixmizioznikov/iStock images]
+[Featured Image by felixmizioznikov/iStock images]